mattdutson/website/portfolio.md

 The core technical challenge in fiber generation is constructing a random path given a fixed length and fixed endpoint positions.
 I experimented with two approaches:

  * A geometric algorithm which recursively "bridges" the endpoints subject to path length constraints.
 This is the approach currently used by the synthetic fiber generator.
  * A more mathematically rigorous algorithm which samples uniformly from the set of n-step fixed-endpoint random walks.
-A rough implementation can be found [here](https://github.com/mattdutson/random-walk-2d).

 Here's a generated image with mostly straight fibers, but low alignment between fibers.